route662/Lambda-Heatpump/README.md

 - Fully configurable update intervals.
 - Persistent Modbus TCP connection to ensure stable communication.

+### Sensor states and descriptions
+- Sensors that represent enumerations keep their numeric Modbus register value as the main state.
+- A human-readable text for these values is now exposed via the entity attribute `description`.
+- When the integration receives an undefined index, the attribute falls back to the format `Unknown (<value>)`.

 ## Installation
 ### Option 1: Install via [HACS](https://hacs.xyz/)
 1. Ensure that [HACS](https://hacs.xyz/) is installed in your Home Assistant setup.